tomsoderlund/nextjs-pwa-firebase-boilerplate/README.md

 ### Change app name and description

-- Do search/replace for the `name` “nextjs-pwa-firebase-boilerplate” and `description` “Next.js serverless PWA with Firebase and React Hooks” to something else.
+- Do search/replace for the `name`’s “Next.js PWA Firebase”, “nextjs-pwa-firebase-boilerplate” and `description` “Next.js serverless PWA with Firebase and React Hooks” to something else.
-- Change the `name` and `short_name` in `public/manifest.json`.
 - Change the `version` in `package.json` to `0.1.0` or similar.
 - Change the `license` in `package.json` to whatever suits your project.